brianmay/resume/README.rst

 Brian May
 =========
-This is the repository containing the sphinx code of my Resume.
-You can find the result on `readthedocs <https://brian-may.readthedocs.org/>`_.
+This is the repository containing the source code to my Resume.